openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 Exceptions:

-- [ExceptionFailedException](./unittest_mock_package_exceptions.md#class-expectationfailedexception) - Thrown when the "stub behavior" is verified to have executed a number of times outside the specified range.
+- [ExceptionFailedException](./unittest_mock_package_exceptions.md#class-expectationfailedexception) - Thrown when the "stub behavior" is not executed within the specified range.
 - [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Thrown when negative numbers are passed as the `min` or `max` parameters.

 ## class ConfigureMock